What is ISO 26262? Why is ISO 26262 needed?

 ‘Evaluation of the Development Process’ is the method that requires a detailed analysis of the tool development process.
 Sometimes the tool vendor provides such qualification evidence along with the tool.

-The method ‘Validation of the Software Tool’ is recommended for high ASIL compliance like ASIL C, or D. I basically relies on the development of tests that covers all safety-related use cases of the software tool.
-According to ISO 26262-8 it can be provided by the tool vendor as well.
+The method ‘Validation of the Software Tool’ is recommended for high ASIL compliance like ASIL C, or D. I basically relies on the development of tests that cover all safety-related use cases of the software tool.
+According to ISO 26262-8, it can be provided by the tool vendor as well.

 The last method, ‘Development in accordance with a safety standard’, unfortunately that method is mostly inapplicable.
 The embedded software development environment is mostly PC-based, so usually, software tools are not designed to use in accordance with a safety standard.